cerezo074/go-ms-example/app/README.md

 Before runnig our migrations located in db/migrations folder, please check that our postgres container is up(status) and running with the following command.
 - docker ps -a

+7. You are done, run the app with the following command:
+- go run app/main.go

 Note: almost all commands are located on Makefile, so you dont need to copy them just need to check which command is that you need and run:
     - make <command>